Platforms & Apps

 • Discount coupons that expire at a certain time.

-• Discount coupons that kick in when you purchase a minimum number of a certain product or at a product total threshold.
+• Discount coupons that kick in when you purchase a minimum number of a particular product or at a product total threshold.

-• Free shipping for orders over $50 sounds easy — and may help you boost your average transaction amount — but many coupon systems can’t handle it.
+• Free shipping for orders over $50 sounds easy (and may help boost your average transaction amount), but many coupon systems can’t handle it.

-For many stores, discounts can be had with or without a coupon for the period of a sale.
-How do the carts you’re interested in handle it?
+For many stores, discounts can be had with or without a coupon for the sale period.

-The better carts allow you to set up tiered pricing on specific products: One for $7.50, 3 or more for $6.50 each, and 12 or more for $5 each.
+The better carts allow tiered pricing on specific products: One for $7.50, three or more for $6.50 each, and 12 or more for $5 each.

-Some stores can be set for a discount that kicks in at a particular dollar total threshold, such as 10% off on orders over $50.
+Some stores allow a discount that kicks in at a particular dollar total threshold, such as 10% off on orders over $50.

-One of the hidden difficulties facing online storeowners is the paucity of “middleware,” software that helps them manage order fulfillment and which interfaces easily with their accounting systems.
+One of the hidden difficulties facing online storeowners is the paucity of “middleware” software that manages order fulfillment and interfaces easily with their accounting systems.

 • Import orders into QuickBooks or another small business accounting program and use it to track order fulfillment.
 QuickBooks has an adequate, if not great, order management system.
-Be aware that even though a vendor claims that orders export to QuickBooks, doesn’t mean that that is actually true.
-I would verify any claims by contacts with one of the vendor’s merchant clients.
+Be aware that even though a vendor claims that orders can export to QuickBooks, it doesn’t mean it’s true.
+Verify any claims by contacting one of the store’s clients.

 Inventory Management

-Increasingly, I’m seeing some kind of built-in inventory management capability.
-You enter the total number of products you possess and the program subtracts from this number each time a sale is made.
+Built-in inventory management capability is increasingly common.
+You enter the total number of products you possess, and the program subtracts from this number with each sale.
 The program alerts you via e-mail when a low-inventory threshold is reached and again when inventory is exhausted.
-When the inventory reaches zero you can elect to either (1) inform customers that the item is out-of-stock and not allow a purchase or (2) accept the purchase and back-order the product.
+When the inventory reaches zero, you can elect to (i) inform customers that the item is out-of-stock and not allow a purchase or (ii) accept the purchase and back-order the product.

 Store Statistics

-Many programs provide some reports on products viewed and purchased.
-One of the best in this regard is Yahoo!
-Merchant Solutions (http://smallbusiness.yahoo.com/bzinfo/prod/com/).
-Yahoo! has perfected an awesome array of statistics which not only tell you what products were viewed, but the most common paths customers take in your store (great for design analysis and improvement), what link the shopper clicked on to get to your store, and which ads, search engine links, and search words produced the highest per capita sales for your store.
-Most online stores allow you to track sales between dates, but have nowhere near the detail of Yahoo!.
+Many programs provide reports on products viewed and purchased.
+One of the best is Yahoo!
+Merchant Solutions.
+Yahoo! has an awesome array of statistics which not only tell you what products were viewed, but (i) the most common paths customers take in your store — great for design analysis and improvement — (ii) what link the shopper clicked on to get to your store, and (iii) which ads, search engine links, and search words produced the highest per capita sales for your store.
+Most store software allows you to track sales between dates, but with nowhere near the detail of Yahoo!.

-Statistics are very important strategically when you are studying what is working and what isn’t.
+Statistics are vital strategically when studying what works and what doesn’t.
 If you know what ads and search words are producing sales, you can focus your investment on them, rather than the ones that don’t produce.

 Graphics

-All cart software that helps you manage your online catalog provides ways to upload product images and place them on a product page.
-The product database will indicate the filename of each graphic associated with it.
+All cart software with online catalog capability provides ways to upload product images and place them on a web page.
+The product database will indicate the file name of each graphic associated with it.

 A few programs simplify your work by automatically creating thumbnail photos from your existing product photos.
-Sometimes they also show up in the cart so the customer can literally see what he or she has ordered.
+Sometimes they also show up in the cart so the customer can see what she has ordered.
 These thumbnails can then be used on sectional pages so the customer can browse visually.

-When you have a few products on your website with order buttons connecting you to a hosted ordering system, you don’t need to worry much about navigation.
-Small stores with 20 or so products can get away with a simple menu on the main page, with perhaps a small photo icon of the product.
-Click on the icon and it takes you to the product.
+You don’t need to worry much about navigation when you have only a few products on your website with buttons connecting you to a hosted ordering system.
+Stores with 20 or so products can get away with a simple menu on the main page, with perhaps a small photo icon of the product.

-But the more products you have, the more important is a well thought out navigation system.
-One of the chief reasons a shopper doesnt complete an order is because he c
+But the more products you have, the more important a well-thought-out navigation system is.
+One of the chief reasons shoppers don’t complete an order is that they can’t find the product.
+The best systems offer many different navigation types:

-More sophisticated store-building software assigns a category and one or several subcategories to each product, so they can be easily linked to the store’s dynamic menu structure.
-Better systems allow you to place a product in several categories, so it can be found in several contexts.
+More sophisticated store-building software assigns a category and one or several subcategories to each product so they can easily link to the store’s dynamic menu structure.
+Better systems allow you to place a product in several categories so that it can be found in several contexts.

 Ideally, your goal is to allow your shopper to find any product in the store within three clicks using your category system.
 That’s difficult to achieve with huge stores.
 You’ll probably need to have a broad but shallow category system to achieve it.